 The total cost for the project is currently budgeted to be £23,444; this includes the purchase of the satellite tags, costs associated with downloading information collected by the tags, webpage development and data analysis.

 This project is only possible following a fantastic fundraising drive led by our dedicated members and volunteers.
 We thank everyone who has donated to date in support of the satellite tagging.

 Please consider donating today to support our work to protect the osprey, or support us by becoming a member of the Scottish Wildlife Trust.

 What happened to the money raised for this project already since no osprey chicks hatched at Loch of the Lowes in 2014?

 Unfortunately, like all natural events, there are no guarantees that Loch of the Lowes birds will be successful in breeding in any given year, and unfortunately in 2011 and 2014 they weren’t.
-We have therefore delayed the project to tag osprey chicks, and we hope to have more chicks hatch during the next breeding season in 2012.
-All funding raised as part of this project was ring-fenced and made available to tag the next chicks hatched at Loch of the Lowes- in 2012.
+We therefore delayed the project to tag osprey chicks until 2012 and continued in 2013/14.
+All funding raised as part of this project was ring-fenced and made available to tag the next chicks hatched at Loch of the Lowes.

-This document was written by Emma Rawling, Perthshire Ranger, who has been working with ospreys in Scotland for more than six years, at a variety of sites.
+This document was written by Emma Rawling, Perthshire Ranger, who has been working with ospreys in Scotland for more than ten years, at a variety of sites.
 Information herein is from a range of sources, but with very special thanks to: Roy Dennis of Highland Foundation for Wildlife, Diane Bennet of Tweed Valley Osprey Project and Valerie James.
 Thanks to all the volunteers who gave feedback and to all the bloggers and webcam viewers who got in touch with osprey questions.